AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_members_unity.md

 #### Add a member to the chat group block list

 Only the chat group owner and admins can call `BlockGroupMembers` to add the specified member to the chat group block list.
 Once added to the block list, this member receives the `IGroupManagerDelegate#OnUserRemovedFromGroup` callback, while all the other members receive the `IGroupManagerDelegate#OnMemberExitedFromGroup`.
-After being added to block list, this user cannot send or receive messages in the chat group nor can they join the chat group again.
+After being added to block list, this user cannot send or receive messages in the chat group.
+They can no longer join the chat group until they are removed from the block list.

 The following code sample shows how to add a member to the chat group block list: